Do not skirt Florida law to grow gambling county by county: Where we stand

 The number of casino licenses that may be provided in SA has actually been capped at 40 since 1995.

-The cap was based on the suggestions of the Wiehahn report, which found that limiting the variety of casino licenses in SA to 40 would enable the gambling market to advance financial advancement without causing social degradation.
+The cap was based on the suggestions of the Wiehahn report, which found that limiting the variety of agen casino online licenses in SA to 40 would enable the gambling market to advance financial advancement without causing social degradation.

 The findings of the Gambling Review Commission tasked by Davies in 2009 to investigate legalized gambling likewise found 40 to be an appropriate number.